commoncrawl/cc-index-annotations/README.md

 "org,commoncrawl","CC-MAIN-2025-13",4.962,,
 "org,commoncrawl","CC-MAIN-2025-18",4.845,310,1721
 ```

+Additionally you can find some simple joins of single crawl data as standalone python scripts in the `examples/duckdb` directory.

 ## TODOS

 - copy script that joins an index and annotation and outputs the result to local disk